La Gomera: Culture

-Genetics

-An autosomal study in 2011 found an average Northwest African influence of about 17% in Canary Islanders with a wide interindividual variation ranging from 0% to 96%.
-According to the authors, the substantial Northwest African ancestry found for Canary Islanders supports that, despite the aggressive conquest by the Spanish in the 15th century and the subsequent immigration, genetic footprints of the first settlers of the Canary Islands persist in the current inhabitants.
-Parallelling mtDNA findings (50.1% of U6 and 10.8% of L haplogroups), the largest average Northwest African contribution (42.5%) was found for the samples from La Gomera.
-According to Flores et al. (2003), genetic drift could be responsible for the contrasting difference in Northwest African ancestry detected with maternal (51% of Northwest African lineages) and paternal markers (0.3–10% of Northwest African lineages) in La Gomera.
-Alternatively, it could reflect the dramatic way the island was conquered, producing the strongest sexual asymmetry in the archipelago.

 Festivals

 The festival of the Virgin of Guadalupe, patron saint of the island, is the Monday following the first Saturday of October.

-Every five years (most recently in 2018) is celebrated the Bajada de la Virgen de Guadalupe (the Bringing the Virgin) from her hermitage in Puntallana to the capital.
+Every five years (most recently in 2023) is celebrated the Bajada de la Virgen de Guadalupe (the Bringing the Virgin) from her hermitage in Puntallana to the capital.
 She is brought by boat to the beach of San Sebastián de La Gomera, where several people host her, and transported throughout the island for two months.